macropay-solutions/laravel-lumen-crud-wizard-decorator/README.md

 - can restrict the number of columns returned to the requested ones, including in the csv download as stream,
 - flattens the resource with its relations into a single table,
 - eases the filtering on the relations' columns by transforming them into filters by the resource's column in regards to the url query string,
+- offers relations' column aggregations
 - **can update the one to one relations on resource update**
+- all json string values are parsed by htmlspecialchars function on decoration

 It is recommended for projects that expose data via API to front end (JS).